At Home

 How does ProctorU work?

-There is also a very effective chat option in ProctorU that can be accessed by logging into the Marietta College ProctorU portal and looking for the chat button on the lower right-hand side.
+There is also a very effective chat option in ProctorU that can be accessed by logging into the Marietta College ProctorU portal and looking for the chat button on the lowe right-hand side.

 Any questions?
 Contact Linda Roesch, or call ProctorU directly at 855-772-8678.